CookInternational/Ozark-Gazette/README.md

 Do not add a separate `<a href="/news/">News</a>` underneath the heading.

+### If login, signup or account state breaks

+Confirm account calls still use the shared CGN backend account actions through the deployed Web App URL.
+Do not invent Ozark-only account routes.

 ### If weather articles load from the wrong sheet

 Weather article loader must use: